Interest Only Mortgage Qualification Calculator

 Risks of an Interest Only Mortgage

 Although interest only mortgages offer benefits such as a lower monthly payment and the ability to qualify for a larger mortgage, borrowers should be sure to consider the risks of an interest only mortgage.
 Risks of an interest only mortgage include the possibility that your monthly mortgage payment spikes in the future.
 When your mortgage changes from an interest only loan to an amortizing mortgage, your mortgage payment typically increases because you start paying both interest and principal plus your interest rate can increase which would cause your payment to jump even more.
 Interest only mortgages are typically better suited for borrowers with a higher risk appetite or who are going to sell their homes and pay off their loan before the end of the interest only period.
 Borrowers who prefer certainty and financial security should not select an interest only mortgage due to the potential risk of payment shock.
+Our Interest Only Mortgage Mortgage Qualification Calculator highlights that you have paid down none of you principal loan balance at the end of the loan's initial interest only period.

 More FREEandCLEAR Mortgage Resources